canonical/k8s-snap/docs/src/snap/howto/epa.md

 EOF
 ```

-Get the pod logs to verify that the test is running:
+Confirm that the test is running by checking the pod's logs:

 ```
 sudo k8s kubectl logs realtime-kernel-test -f